Sidik Djojosukarto

-Sidik Djojosukarto (EVO: Sidik Djojosoekarto; 7 June 1908 – 8 September 1955) was an Indonesian journalist and politician who served as the fifth chairman of the Indonesian National Party (PNI) from 1950 until his death.
+Sidik Djojosukarto (EVO: Sidik Djojosoekarto; 7 June 1908 – 8 September 1955) was an Indonesian politician who served as chairman of the Indonesian National Party (PNI) from 1950 until his death.
 As PNI chairman, he was revered by all party factions, and was the closest to being an "authentic party hero."

 Sidik was born to a small merchant family in Blitar, East Java.
-Graduating from the Ovts Handelsleergang trade school in 1930, he began work as a teacher in Surabaya.
+After graduating from the Ovts Handelsleergang trade school in 1930, he began work as a teacher in Surabaya.
 Later, he became a journalist and was later editor-in-chief of the Indonesian newspaper Berdjoeang.
-In addition to his work as a journalist, Sidik was involved in several pro-independence organizations, becoming a member of the Partindo and Gerindo political parties during the 1930's.
+In addition to his work as a journalist, Sidik was involved in several pro-independence organizations, becoming a member of the Partindo and Gerindo political parties during the 1930s.
 During the Japanese occupation of the Dutch East Indies, Sidik became the local head of the Putera and Jawa Hokokai organizations in Kediri.

 Following the proclamation of Indonesian Independence, he became chairman of the local branch of the Indonesian National Committee.
-In 1946, he was appointed a member of the Central Indonesian National Committee (KNIP), and became a member of the KNIP's working body by March 1947.
+In 1946, he was appointed a member of the Central Indonesian National Committee (KNIP) and became a member of the KNIP's working body by March 1947.
 In August 1949, he was appointed acting chairman of the PNI, replacing Sujono Hadinoto.
 As party chairman, Sidik represented the more conservative faction of the PNI and led the party through much of the liberal democracy period.
 He died of hypertension on 8 September 1955, while campaigning during the 1955 Indonesian legislative election.

 Early life and career

 Sidik Djojosukarto was born to a small merchant family on 7 June 1908, in Blitar, East Java, in what was then the Dutch East Indies (now Indonesia).
-Sidik began his education at a Hollandsch-Inlandsche School in Blitar, before then attending the Meer Uitgebreid Lager Onderwijs school in Kediri and later Madiun, where he graduated in 1927.
-In 1930, he graduated from the Ovts Handelsleergang trade school, and began working as a teacher in Surabaya's People's College.
+Sidik began his education at a Hollandsch-Inlandsche School in Blitar before then attending the Meer Uitgebreid Lager Onderwijs school in Kediri and later Madiun, where he graduated in 1927.
+In 1930, he graduated from the Ovts Handelsleergang trade school and began working as a teacher in Surabaya's People's College.
 Sidik didn't last long as a teacher, being fired for his opposition to the policies of the colonial government.

 After being fired, he then transitioned to becoming a journalist and was later editor-in-chief for the Indonesian newspaper Berdjoeang.
 However, the newspaper was banned by the colonial government, as it was considered subversive and dangerous.
 In addition to his work as a journalist, Sidik was also involved in several pro-independence organizations.
 In his youth, he had been a member of the Jong Java and later Indonesia Moeda organizations.
-During the 1930's, Sidik joined the Partindo and later Gerindo political parties.
+During the 1930s, Sidik joined the Partindo and later Gerindo political parties.